Element 5: Potentially Exposed Populations

 • Presence of special groups such as recreational populations.

 You will need to estimate the number of potentially exposed people for every completed and potential exposure pathway.
 This analysis will vary from site to site.
-Your efforts can range from running queries on U.S. Census dataexternal icon to estimate the number of people residing within a specified distance of a site, to performing more sophisticated analyses using GIS tools.
+Your efforts can range from running queries on U.S. Census data to estimate the number of people residing within a specified distance of a site, to performing more sophisticated analyses using GIS tools.
 For instance, if you need to know how many children live in a site area, you could break out the age groups of interest on a map.
 While mapping tools such as geocoding can help health assessors see the locations of specific addresses or households for potentially affected populations, such as those on a municipal water supply or users of private wells, ATSDR does not release any personally identifiable information (PII) because of privacy issues.
 For many sites, having ATSDR’s GRASP generate a map depicting demographics for a specified geographic area (e.g., within a certain radius of a site) is sufficient.
 Note that while health assessors can summarize information from the 1-mile radius demographic maps that GRASP generates, it is preferable to use sources (see text box) that help more precisely estimate the number of people exposed in completed and potential pathways.

 Conducting Population Counts